 Engaging Beyond Our Walls

 In more than 50 cities and towns, library and museum staff are “engaging beyond our walls” (EBOW) to make their own local games, interactive stories and outdoor experiences.
 Their playful creations are resulting in stronger places, reaching new audiences, and co-creating a sense of place.
-Our mission is to provide the tools, research, and “recipes” so that any town can make their own.
-Funding and collaborators include the Smithsonian, IMLS (the Institute of Museum and Library Services), DC City Government, the Humanities Truck, AU Game Center and more.
+Our mission is to provide the tools, research, and low-tech “recipes” so that any town can make their own.
+Funding and collaborators include the Smithsonian, IMLS (the Institute of Museum and Library Services), the DC Public Library, DC City Government, the Humanities Truck, AU Game Center and more.

 A. What it looks like: See what they made.